Disposal guide

 Linear fluorescent tubes (T8, T12, etc.)

-Long tubes are harder for retailer take-back (storage, breakage risk during transit).
+Long tubes are harder for retailer take-back (storage and breakage risk in transit).
 County HHW programs all accept them.
-Wrap each tube in its original sleeve or bubble wrap; bag any broken pieces separately.
+Wrap each tube in its original sleeve or bubble wrap, and bag any broken pieces separately.

 LED bulbs